MYY99/myy99.github.io/content/project/data/index.md

 ---
 title: Data Pipeline Development and Maintenance
-summary: Develop and maintain the data pipeline in production for end presentation and data analytics
+summary: Develop and maintain the data pipeline in production for end presentation and business intelligence
 tags:
   - data-pipeline
 date: 2024-04-01